mnot/I-D/stakeholder-rights/draft.md

 # Security Considerations

-This document does not specify a protocol; however, applying its guidelines might affect security positively or negatively for various stakeholders.
+This document does not specify a protocol; however, applying its guidelines might affect security positively or negatively for various constituents.

 --- back